Top Menu

 Summary

-Using antibiotics can lead to resistance.
-Each time you take antibiotics, sensitive bacteria are killed.
-But resistant germs may be left to grow and multiply.
+Each time you take antibiotics there is a risk that the bacteria will become resistant.
+Resistant infections can be difficult and sometimes impossible to treat.
 They can spread to other people.
-They can also cause infections that certain antibiotics cannot cure.
 Methicillin-resistant Staphylococcus aureus (MRSA) is one example.
 It causes infections that are resistant to several common antibiotics.

 • Don’t use antibiotics for viruses like colds or flu.
 Antibiotics don’t work on viruses.

-• Don’t pressure your doctor to give you an antibiotic.
+• Don’t ask your health care provider to give you an antibiotic.

 • When you take antibiotics, follow the directions carefully.
 Finish your medicine even if you feel better.
 If you stop treatment too soon, some bacteria may survive and re-infect you.